 Kolkata 2014 TET-qualified candidates protests: Section 144 imposed; detained agitators claim they were manhandled

-The Kolkata police force cleared the Karunamoyee protest site by 10 pm on Thursday, October 21; earlier that day many fell sick on the site after the four-day-long hunger strike
+The Kolkata police force cleared the Karunamoyee protest site on Thursday, October 21; earlier that day many fell sick on the site after the four-day-long hunger strike

 Candidates who cleared the Teacher Eligibility Test (TET) exam in 2014 were staging a protest in front of the office of the West Bengal Board of Primary Education (WBBPE) in Kolkata’s Karunamoyee.
 About 3,000 agitators were holding all-night demonstrations and were on an unrelenting hunger strike since Monday, October 17.
 Their main demand is quick recruitment at public schools.